mmoamenn/Assertive-Touch/README.md

 **How to use in your application**

-It's very simple type this code in your application class.
+Add the following few lines in your application class.

-it takes instance of your application class

 `public class DemoApplication extends Application {